 But why implement a membership plan in your practice?

 “Since these plans aren’t insurance, both doctors and patients can avoid the limitations and overall frustrations of dealing with insurance companies.
 It’s typically a win-win for both sides.
-Patients can pay only for the dental treatments they need, while doctors can grow their practices by expanding their fee-for-service patient base and case acceptance.
-Additionally, dealing in pre-negotiated flat fees means that both sides know the charges up front, making the payment process easier and more streamlined for everyone involved.”
+Patients can pay only for the dental treatments they need.
+Meanwhile, doctors can grow their practices by expanding their fee-for-service patient base and case acceptance.
+Additionally, dealing in pre-negotiated flat fees means that both sides know the charges up front.
+This makes the payment process easier and more streamlined for everyone involved.”
 Dentaleconomics.com

 Let’s be VERY specific and direct.
 Dental membership plans build recurring revenue, increase treatment acceptance and grow patient loyalty.

 Sounds pretty good right?
 We think so!!
-That’s why we created a software program to easily manage in-house membership plans for our clients.
-We are ready to help you too, Let's Plan Forward.
+That’s why we offer a software program to easily manage in-house membership plans for our clients.
+We are ready to help you too, Let’s Plan Forward.